The Kingdom of Happiness: Discover Bhutan with Jodie and &BEYOND

 Jodie Gent

-"Bhutan is one of those rare places, it really is the land of hidden treasures," Jodie reflects on her nine-day journey through Thimphu, Gangtey, Punakha and Paro.
+"Bhutan is one of those rare places, truly a land of hidden treasures," Jodie reflects on her nine-day journey through Thimphu, Gangtey, Punakha and Paro.
 "The magic of the kingdom reveals itself in ancient monasteries clinging to cliffs, and prayer flags glittering like jewels against snow-dusted peaks."
 Even the arrival was extraordinary, with majestic Himalayan views including Mt Everest, fortress-like monasteries, and lush green valleys unfolding below as the plane descended into Paro, the nation's only international airport.
 After a short drive to the outskirts of Thimphu, Jodie’s stay at The Postcard Dewa offered a gentle introduction to Bhutanese hospitality.

 As the journey continued on to Punakha, Jodie was drawn to both the awe-inspiring views of the great Himalayan mountain range as well as the location’s riverside tranquillity.
-At &BEYOND Punakha River Lodge luxurious tented suites nestled among the trees are designed to bring guests closer to nature, lulled by the steady murmur of the Mo Chhu River.
-Life at Punakha moves to a different rhythm, with experiences ranging from sunrise yoga, to mountain biking through local villages, Bhutanese cooking classes learning to make momo (filled steam dumplings), incredible spa treatments such as traditional hot stone baths, and evenings dining beneath a canopy of stars. ""It was the little touches, from sundowners by the river to coffee quietly delivered through your suite's hatch at dawn, that made the stay here so special."
+At &BEYOND Punakha River Lodge luxurious tented suites nestled among the trees invite guests closer to nature, lulled by the steady murmur of the Mo Chhu River.
+Life at Punakha moves to a different rhythm, with experiences ranging from sunrise yoga, to mountain biking through local villages, Bhutanese cooking classes learning to make momo (filled steam dumplings), incredible spa treatments such as traditional hot stone baths, and evenings dining beneath a canopy of stars.
+"It was the little touches, from sundowners by the river to coffee quietly delivered through your suite's hatch at dawn, that made the stay here so special."

 The iconic Taktshang Pelphug, or Tiger's Nest, seemed to float between heaven and earth, impossibly perched 900 metres above the valley on a sheer cliff face, its golden roofs glinting against the rock.
 Legend tells of Guru Rinpoche, the Precious Teacher, who arrived here on the back of a flying tigress in 746 AD.
 "The four-hour trek through pine forests, with prayer flags whispering in the wind and glimpses of the monastery far above, was both challenging and utterly rewarding.
 Reaching it felt like stepping into a living legend."